OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Ligation.md

     labels = ops.map { |op| op.temporary[:label_string] }
     diluentALabels = ops.map { |op| op.ref('diluent A') }.uniq
     show do
-      title 'Centrifuge samples for 5 seconds to pull down reagents' note 'Put the tag side of the rack toward the center of the centrifuge' check "Centrifuge #{(labels + diluentALabels).to_sentence.bold} for 5 seconds." end
+      title 'Centrifuge Diluent A and Ligation tubes for 5 seconds to pull down reagents' note 'Put the tag side of the rack toward the center of the centrifuge' check "Centrifuge #{(labels + diluentALabels).to_sentence.bold} for 5 seconds." end